SMLC-NYSBC/TARDIS/README.md

                         per crop.
 This will break generated from the binary mask point cloud into smaller patches with overlap.
                         Default: 1000
+  -rt, --rotate [bool]
+                        If True, during CNN prediction image is rotate 4x by 90 degrees.
+                        This will increase prediction time 4x.
+However may lead to more cleaner output.
   -ap, --amira_prefix [str]
                         If dir/amira folder exist, TARDIS will search for files with given prefix (e.g. file_name.CorrelationLines.am).
 If the correct